Standard Residential Lease Agreements

 - Cover all expenses – The rent needs to cover all expenses relating to the home, including taxes, mortgage payments, property management services, and any repair/ongoing maintenance costs.

-- Compare rentals in the area – Seeing what other rentals are going for in the area provide as a great ballpark value.
-However, it is imperative to only compare properties that are very similar to the property what will be rented.
+- Compare rentals in the area – Seeing what other rentals are going for in the area can provide a great ballpark value.
+However, it is imperative to only compare properties that are very similar to the property to be rented.

 - Judge the current market – In an upmarket, rentals will be less desirable due to lower interest rates leading to an increase in homeownership.
 Rentals perform better in a downmarket, leading to a wider audience of rentals.
 Supply and demand leads to an ability to increase the rent price.